 Expand your denim wardrobe

-For me I love a pair of light denim jeans but I also like black denim and white denim.
-I have a black and white pair of denim from my Skin and Threads collection which are my best fit jeans.
-I also really like Ksubi and Nobody jeans for denim.
-Also, know that some washes will show wear and tear a lot sooner than other washes.
+I love light denim jeans but I also like black denim and white denim.
+I find that having all three shades in my wardrobe covers all the bases and allows me to have options for plenty of different outfit combinations.
+Also, know that some washes will show wear and tear a lot sooner than others.
 For example dark denim will show obvious “whiskering” a lot sooner than lighter denim so keep that in mind when choosing the colour of your next pair.

 If you’re getting jeans hemmed, bring heels with you

-If you’re going to get jeans tailored it should only ever be the length.
+If you’re going to get jeans tailored it should only ever be the length that you alter.
 You should keep looking until you find a pair that fit you around your bottom and your legs rather than trying to do anything with the waistband or legs.
-I’m not that tall so jeans can be quite long for me so I’ll take them to be professionally tailored.
+I’m not that tall so jeans can be quite long for me so I’ll take them to be professionally altered.
 I like my jeans to sit on my ankle bone.
-When I’m getting them tailored I’ll normally take the heels I’d wear the most with them to the alterations place so I can be sure to get the correct length.
+When I’m getting them hemmed I’ll normally take the heels I’d wear the most with them to the alterations place so I can be sure to get the correct length.
 I think if you get the right length for high heels they can work with sneakers, flats and most other shoes quite fine.